ircam-ismm/soap-score/README.md

 # SO(a)P Score

-SO(a)P score is a mini-langage to describe structure of a score along with a javascript interpreter and audio engine to create application such as sequencers, metronomes, etc.
+SO(a)P score is a mini-language to describe structure of a score along with a JavaScript interpreter and audio engine to create application such as sequencers, metronomes, etc.

 ## Example application

 [https://ircam-ismm.github.io/soap-score/](https://ircam-ismm.github.io/soap-score/)

-// implement
-getClosetLocation(bar, beat) {

-}
-use it to sanitize public API inputs

 ## Score syntax